raspberrypilearning/amazing-image-identifier/en/step_5.md

 ## Build a desktop application

-Full documentation on using the guizero library, and all of the application components (which guizero calls widgets) it comes with, is [available on the guizero site](https://lawsie.github.io/guizero/start/), but a few of the most relevant ones have been included here for easy reference.
+The [guizero website](https://lawsie.github.io/guizero/start/) has full documentation on using the guizero library, and all of the application components (which guizero calls widgets).
+A few of the most relevant ones have been included here for you to use.

 --- collapse ---
 ---
-title: Creating an app
+title: Create an app
 ---
 When creating a program with guizero, you must use an App widget to create your app.
 This widget creates an empty app, with no content or controls.

-The code below shows how to create such an app, and make it appear with the `display()` function.
+The code below shows how to create this app and make it appear with the `display()` function.
 ```python
 from guizero import App
 app = App()
 app.display()
 ```

-#### Giving your app a title
+#### Give your app a title
-You can give your app a title using the title property when creating it.
+You can give your app a title using the title property when you create it.
 ```python
 from guizero import App
 app = App(title="My app")
 ```
-You can also set, or change, the app title after you have created the app by changing the app’s title property.
+You can also set, or change, the app title after you have created the app.
+You just need to change the app’s title property.
 ```python
 from guizero import App
 app = App(title="My app")
 app.title = "New title"
 ```

-#### Changing the size of your app
+#### Change the size of your app
 Just like the title, you can set these properties at creation, or update them afterwards.
-They are integer values, and refer to the number of pixels in the width and height of the app.
+They are integer values; they refer to the number of pixels in the width and height of the app.
 ```python
 from guizero import App
 app = App(height=300, width=200)